wp-media/imagify-plugin/readme.txt

 3. Media Page

 == Changelog ==
+= 1.6.5 =
+* Improvement
+ * Code quality of the whole plugin has been improved to fit more WordPress coding standards.
+ * Lots of internationalisation improvements.
+Now the plugin's internationalisation fully rely on the repository system.
+* Bug Fix
+ * Fixed an error with php 7.1: `Uncaught Error: [] operator not supported for strings in /wp-content/plugins/imagify/inc/functions/admin.php:134`.

 = 1.6.4 =
 * Improvement
  * Provide a link to optimize in higher level when an image is already optimized.